After a few years of explosive growth, the self-publishing gold rush has finally slowed down.

 The only possible way to gather information on the number of Kindle e-books published is by having an Amazon Associates account to access this information.
 As I write this, there are 3,533,595 titles available on the Kindle Store.

-I wrote an article on this method on 22nd August, and the total then stood at 3,393,009.
+I wrote an article on this method, and the total then stood at 3,393,009.
 In less than two months this is an increase of 140,000 titles.
 When reading the statistics cited in Bowker’s report, it is very easy to understand that other e-book publishers pale by comparison to Amazon’s market dominance.

 Lastly, after exponential growth in its first four years of operation, Smashwords slowed a little in 2013 according to the data.
 As the report states, this shows that the e-book market is showing signs of reaching a level of maturity.
 But the data also confirms that Smashwords is, after Amazon KDP, the second biggest e-book publisher, and by a long distance.